jeetsukumaran/DendroPy/doc/source/primer/treestats.rst

 Imagine we wanted to generate the distribution of the number of deep coalescences under two scenarios: one in which a population underwent sequential or step-wise vicariance, and another when there was simultaneous fragmentation.
 In this case, the containing tree and the embedded trees have different leaf sets, and there is a many-to-one mapping of embedded tree taxa to containing tree taxa.

-The :class:`~dendropy.reconcile.ContainingTree` class is designed to allow for counting deep coalescences in cases like this.
+The :class:`~dendropy.model.reconcile.ContainingTree` class is designed to allow for counting deep coalescences in cases like this.
 It requires a |TaxonNamespaceMapping| object, which provides an association between the embedded taxa and the containing taxa.
 The easiest way to get a |TaxonNamespaceMapping| object is to call the special factory function :meth:`~dendropy.datamodel.taxonmodel.TaxonNamespaceMapping.create_contained_taxon_mapping()`.
 This will create a new |TaxonNamespace| to manage the gene taxa, and create the associations between the gene taxa and the containing tree taxa for you.